Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Theoretical Analyses of LogME

-Theorem~\ref{thm:duplicate} and Theorem~\ref{thm:padding} imply that duplicating features or padding features with zeros will not influence LogME value.
-LogME is capable of aggregating redundant information or filtering out useless information in features, explaining its excellent empirical performance in \citet{you_logme:_2021}.
+Corollary~\ref{thm:duplicate} and Corollary~\ref{thm:padding} imply that duplicating features or padding features with zeros will not change the value of LogME.
+LogME is capable of filtering out redundant information in features, explaining its excellent empirical performance in \citet{you_logme:_2021}.